-- 1. Only in exceptional cases should a questionnaire be more than 4 pages long and take more than 30 minutes to complete; if access to the participants is restricted to a certain amount of time, set the maximum length of the questionnaire with the slowest readers in mind so that everybody can finish within the given period. - 2.
+- 1. Only in exceptional cases should a questionnaire be more than four pages long and take more than 30 minutes to complete; if access to the participants is restricted to a certain amount of time, set the maximum length of the questionnaire with the slowest readers in mind so that everybody can finish within the given period. - 2.
 When deciding on the questionnaire content, start by generating a theoretically driven list of the main areas to be covered. - 3.
-Avoid the use of single-item variables; instead, include minimum 3-4 items addressing every content area. - 4.
+Avoid the use of single-item variables; instead, include a minimum of three or four items addressing every content area. - 4.
 Avoid truly open-ended questions that require lengthy answers. - 5.
 Keep the number of items that are seeking confidential information to the minimum. - 6.
 Be careful about how you formulate sensitive items (for specific guidelines, see Section 2.6.3). - 7.
-Try and make the starter questions particularly involving.
+Try and make the starter question(s) particularly involving.

-- 8. Make sure that the questionnaire has a clear, logical, and well-marked structure. - 9.
+- 8. Make sure that the questionnaire has a clear, logical, and wellmarked structure. - 9.
 Personal/factual questions about the respondent should go to the end. - 10.
 Open-ended questions are the least intrusive if they are toward the end. - 11.
-When writing items, observe the following: - The best items are often the ones that sound as if they had been said by someone. - Short items written in simple and natural language are good items. - Avoid ambiguous, loaded, or difficult words; technical terms; negative constructions; and double-barreled questions. - Avoid items that are likely to be answered the same way by most people. - Include items that concern both positive and negative aspects of the target. - 12.
-Strive for an attractive and professional design for the questionnaire; this typically involves: - a booklet format, - economical use of space with full but not overcrowded pages, - an orderly layout that utilizes various typefaces and highlighting options, and appropriate sequence marking (of sections and items), - good paper quality. - 13.
-In the initial (general) instructions cover the following points: - the topic and importance of the study, - the sponsoring organization,

-- point out that there are no right or wrong answers and request honest responses, - promise confidentiality, - thank the participants. - 14.
-In the specific instructions to the tasks exemplify (rather than merely explain) how to answer the questions. - 15.
+When writing items, observe the following: - The best items are often the ones that sound as if they had been said by someone. - Short items written in simple and natural language are good items. - Avoid ambiguous, loaded, or difficult words; technical terms; negative constructions; and double-barreled questions. - Avoid items that are likely to be answered the same way by most people. - Include items that concern both positive and negative aspects of the target. - For cross-cultural studies, use item wording that is easily translatable (see Section 2.6.2). - 12.
+Strive for an attractive and professional design for the questionnaire; this typically involves: - a booklet format - economical use of space with full but not overcrowded pages - an orderly layout that utilizes various typefaces and highlighting options, and appropriate sequence marking (of sections and items) - good paper quality. - 13.
+In the initial (general) instructions cover the following points: - the topic and importance of the study - the sponsoring organization - point out that there are no right or wrong answers and request honest responses - promise confidentiality - thank the participants. - 14.
+In the specific instructions for the tasks, exemplify (rather than merely explain) how to answer the questions. - 15.
 Thank the participants again at the end of the questionnaire. - 16.
-Always pilot your questionnaire in a systematic manner and submit the items to item analysis (cf. Section 2.9).
+Allocate sufficient time and attention to the task of translating the questionnaire into the participants' L1. - 17.
+Always pilot your questionnaire (even if most or all the items have been adopted from existing instruments) and submit the items to item analysis (see Section 2.10).